MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office-2010-end-support-roadmap.md

 - For more information about Office 365 plans, see [Office 365 Service Descriptions](https://docs.microsoft.com/office365/servicedescriptions/office-365-service-descriptions-technet-library).

 - For more information about the support lifecycle for Microsoft products, see [Microsoft Lifecycle Policy](https://support.microsoft.com/lifecycle/selectindex).

+- To learn more about or discuss end of support for Office versions, go to the [Microsoft Office End of Support](https://techcommunity.microsoft.com/t5/microsoft-office-end-of-support/ct-p/OfficeEOS) area of the Microsoft Tech Community.